Kaysims/Grip-Club/README.md

     * The contact page asks for the user's name and email.
 This can only be submitted if the user fills this in.
     * The contact page also has a dropdown for the user to select why they are contacting the club and a text area for them to write a message.
     * A submit button allows users to submit the form, only if all sections are filled in.
-    * There is an info section which provides important information about the club's location, prices and times that they are open and closed.
+    * There is an info section which provides essential information about the club's location, prices and times that they are open and closed.
     * Icons are used to grab the user's attention.
     * If using a smaller screen the info section will stack on top of each other.